-- Representation of Samsung Electronics in an ICC arbitration, seated in California, concerning the valuation of cross-licensing rights to standard-essential telecommunications patents
+- Representation of a major technology company in an ICC arbitration, seated in California, concerning the valuation of cross-licensing rights to standard-essential telecommunications patents

 - Representation of a global electronics manufacturer in an ICC arbitration, seated in New York, involving the scope of a patent-license agreement

 - Representation of a medical diagnostics company in an ad hoc arbitration, seated in Sweden, relating to the scope of a patent-license agreement